pierre-rouleau/pel/doc/pel-manual.rst

 The make script should terminate with an exit code of 0 and you should see no error or warning.

+**In case of Errors:**

+  If the make script stopped at an error, check the following:

+  - Check the content of your Emacs user directory.
+Several files and directories are required by Emacs, some are added by PEL and some are old PEL files that should be removed.
+Check the list of files and directories in the section titles `Emacs and PEL Files and Directories`_.
+Add missing files, remove `obsolete PEL files`_.

+  - Run make again.

+  If the problem persists, or if you see an error or a warning during the build or when you start Emacs, please `create an issue`_ describing the problem and your environment and I will get to it.

 **At this point you can use Emacs with PEL**

 - You should have a working version of PEL with all